-- Mr Tobias KLEIN Dip.Arch.
+- Dr Tobias KLEIN Dip.Arch.
 (Dist.), MArch, University College London

-Applicants should submit a portfolio of creative and/or academic work and/or a self-introduction letter to the School of Creative Media.
+Applicants should submit a portfolio of creative work with an artist statement to the School of Creative Media.
 Portfolio materials may include still photography, paintings/drawings, sculpture, musical compositions/performances, film/videos, software, multimedia productions, academic or creative writing, or other forms of imaginative activity.
+See details

 |General Office||School of Creative Media